Jonathan Lewis

 • Following Covid-19 pandemic, advising clients as to the doctrine of frustration and the Law Reform (Frustrated Contracts) Act 1943.

-• Instructed by BP (as junior counsel) in defending claims arising from terrorist attack at oil facility in Algeria, which was listed for a two month trial (John and ors v BP Plc & ors (2018).
+• Instructeds junior by BP (a counsel) in defending claims arising from terrorist attack at oil facility in Algeria, which was listed for a two month trial (John and ors v BP Plc & ors (2018).

 • Advising as to whether a director was automatically released from a personal guarantee given in respect of various business loans when arrangements had been made to release the other guarantors.